 The new hiking route is about 5 miles round-trip and takes about 5-6 hours.
 The trail is mostly a shaded ridge that descends into and follows a stream, so it can be muddy in some areas.
 Be sure to wear sturdy shoes and bring plenty of water and snacks.
 This small waterfall and swimming hole is a local favorite for both residents and visitors alike and is a great place to cool off on a hot Hawaii day.

-Distance: 3.9 miles - Elevation Gain: 1007 ft.
+Total Distance Roundtrip: 5 miles - Elevation Gain: 1350 ft.

+0.1 miles later and you've made it!
 The reason why hikers choose this trail over the nearby Manoa Trail is because the ability to swim underneath the falls in the large deep pool.
 Another fun thing to do is to swim across the pool, and relax next to the waterfall.
 When your ready, jump off the rocks near the falls into the deep pool below.
 On most days you’ll see local kids doing backflips, cartwheels, and other acrobatics into the pools while a crowd of tourists watch.